nonowelle/Coming-soon-landing-page/README.md

 ## Design
 For this challenge, I decided to use the css grid system for the first time.
-It turned out to be a good solution and it was that hard make the design responsive using this layout system.
+It turned out to be a good solution since it's easy to adapt for responsive layout.

 ## Technologies
 * SCSS